lamnguyenkhoa/SilkMelody/README.md

 ## Summary

 A bootleg game.

-Status: On hold (but not dropped) cause I need to find internship :v
+Status: On hold (not dropped) cause I need to find internship :v

 ## Table of contents